ErpNetDocs/info/features/applications/Project_Management.md

 Projects exist everywhere.
 The difference lies in how we manage them.

-Project Management in ERP.net gives you:
+Project Management in @@name gives you:

 - **Peace of mind** — you know what’s happening without extra meetings.
 - **Transparency** — everyone sees progress and knows what to do.